Kimberly Prost: US Sanctions

 On August 20, 2025, the United States government imposed sanctions on her for her involvement in ICC investigations of American and Israeli officials.
-In March 2020 Prost was part of a unanimous decision by an ICC appeals chamber to launch in investigation into alleged war crimes and crimes against humanity after 2003 during the war in Afghanistan.
+In March 2020, Prost was part of a unanimous decision by an ICC appeals chamber to confirm an ICC investigation into alleged war crimes and crimes against humanity after 2003 during the war in Afghanistan.

 The ICC condemned the move as "a flagrant attack" on the impartiality and independence of the judicial institution.
 France and other countries immediately and similarly criticized the sanctions.
 At the end of August, Canadian Foreign Affairs Minister Anita Anand's office said that the matter had been brought up during a meeting with Secretary of State Marco Rubio during a meeting that week.
 On September 2, Anand released a statement saying that she had spoken with Prost, that she was confident that Prost was objective and impartial, and that the ICC dealt with "vital work", but did not mention the sanctions.